 Biography and description of my current work

-Over the past 8 years I have had solo exhibits in Bangkok, Chiang Mai, and Chiang Rai.
-I have had 2 exhibits with my Father, Joseph Zirker, the inventor of the Cast Acrylic Print technique, and been a participant in many group exhibits in Chiang Rai with the ArtBridge artist collective.
+Over the past 10 years I have had solo exhibits in Bangkok, Chiang Mai, and Chiang Rai.
+I have had 2 exhibits with my Father, Joseph Zirker, the inventor of the Cast Acrylic Print technique, and been a participant in many group exhibits in Chiang Rai and Nan, Thailand with the ArtBridge artist collective and the Mai Ying Artist Group.

 While I have always worked with pen and ink, and oil pastels, dance was actually my first love.
 I studied ballet from the age of 5, and then at 19, I joined the first "Disney on Parade" touring show where I met my future husband, Danny.
 We toured the Eastern United States and Canada for several months, and when we left the show we settled in Los Angeles, California.
 For about 10 years after that, I danced with various ballet companies in Southern California.
 After retiring from the world of dance, I missed the thrill of live performances, so I turned to acting as a creative outlet.
 I studied acting for 8 years and performed with theater groups in Southern California.